ghofarsidik/FE_Mama_Recipe/README.md

 ### Screenshots

-Here is the screen display of the Peworld:
+Here is the screen display of the Mama Recipe:

 <table style="width: 100%;">
   <tr>